A structured latent space for human body motion generation: Application to motion completion from spatio-temporally sparse input

 \subsection{Completion dataset}

-We introduce a new dataset of cyclic human motion (CHUM).
-The data was captured using a 4D modeling platform with 68 RGB cameras and a standard Qualisys motion capture system.
-Data consists of dense scans of approximately 10000 points acquired at 50fps with synchronised MoCap data for 16 markers.

-We recorded 4 actors with different morphologies (2 men and 2 women) performing various cyclic motions like walking, running, side-stepping of skipping.
-For each motion, we provide RGB images, 3D textured meshes and synchronised MoCap data with 16 markers.

-For our experiment, we segmented 4 gait cycles manually for each original sequence and we found an initial 3D transformation (rotation + translation) to align each segment.
-Finally, we sampled 100 frames from each sequence.
-For sequences with less than 100 frames we uniformly duplicate frames until we reach 100 frames.
-For this application, we do not need to fit SMPL to the dense scans.
+We introduce a new dataset of cyclic human motion (CHUM), which was captured using a 4D modeling platform with 68 RGB cameras and a Qualisys MoCap system.
+Data consists of dense scans of approximately 10000 points acquired at 50fps with synchronised MoCap for 16 markers.
+We recorded 4 actors with different morphologies (2 males and 2 females) performing various cyclic motions like walking, running, side-stepping, skipping, boxing and kicking.
+For our experiment, we segmented 4 gait cycles manually for each original sequence and found an initial 3D transformation (rotation + translation) to align each segment at $t=0$.
+We do not fit \sm~to the dense scans because $\loss_{completion}$ does not require correspondence information.